-Red-cheeked cordon bleu waxbills are a family of small, blue estrildid finches indigenous to Africa.
+Red-cheeked cordon bleu waxbills are a small blue estrildid finches indigenous to Africa.
 They are immensely popular in aviculture and are considered to be among the most commonly kept exotic finch species.
 They are not a species suitable for beginners due to their dietary requirement of live insects.

 Housing & Compatibility